-For sales in the consumer foodservice market in China, the National Bureau of Statistics of China released 2015 data indicating that the retail sales of the catering industry is approximately \$500 billion.
+Data from the National Bureau of Statistics of China indicates that sales in the consumer food service market in China, which includes the retail food ,industry, totaled approximately \$500 million in 2015.
 Industry conditions vary by region, with local Chinese restaurants and Western chains present, but the Company possesses the largest market share (as measured by both units and system sales).
 On average, competition is less than in the United States, and branded quick service restaurant units per population are well below that of the United States.
 However, competition is increasing and the Company still competes with respect to food quality, price, service, convenience, restaurant location and concept.
 The restaurant business is often affected by changes in consumer tastes; national, regional or local economic conditions; demographic trends; traffic patterns; the type, number and location of competing restaurants; and disposable purchasing power.
 The Company competes not only for consumers but also for management and hourly personnel and suitable real estate sites.